 It was crowded where there was an arrangement for the people to take bath.
 Hogenakkal is famous for oil massaging and boat rides.
 There were many people taking oil massaging, but what surprised me was the missing of coracle riders.
 When we went near the main area, we could see that, almost everywhere the entry was restricted.
 It was not like this when I visited few years before.
 We assumed they might have altered the route to go to the main falls.
 But, when we enquired the local shop guys, they informed us that the entry is restricted everywhere and coracle ride is banned because of some major accidents happened recently.
 We double checked with few others and got the same information.

-Only place that we could visit was the hanging bridge.
+The only place that we could visit was the hanging bridge.
 From the hanging bridge, the view of the falls was mesmerizing.
 Thilak felt happy to see that itself, but I felt saddened to the core.
 Last time, when we were here, we went near the falls which we were now seeing from a distance.
-What disappointed more was the restriction to the main falls.
-The main falls was justifying the reason why it was called Niagara of India.
-It was that beautiful and it was main attraction of Hogenakkal.
-We wondered how they could restrict the access to the main attraction.
-But, we did not have any other option, but to have lunch and return from there after watching the falls from hanging bridge.
+What disappointed me more was the restriction to the main falls.
+The main falls were justifying the reason why it was called Niagara of India.
+It was that beautiful and it was the main attraction of Hogenakkal.
+We wondered how they could restrict access to the main attraction.
+But, we did not have any other option, but to have lunch and return from there after watching the falls from the hanging bridge.
 The only restaurant nearby that looked good was Hotel Tamil Nadu.
 The food was not good at all.
 After having normal south Indian meals, once again we went near the main area to see if there is any place where the entry is open for the main falls.
 But, we were out of luck.

 At around 2 PM, we escaped from there.
-The weather was extremely hot and riding the bike gave us heavenly feeling.
+The weather was extremely hot and riding the bike gave us a heavenly feeling.
 While returning, we chose to come via Rayakottai > Hosur route (around 150 km) just to avoid highway and to make this a round trip.
 This route also was beautiful, but not as scenic as the route that we took for our onward journey.
 And also after some distance, the road was not that well maintained and it was bit crowded.
 But, we enjoyed the ride.
 Both of us were tired a lot because we were not used to traveling such a long distance in bike and the sunny weather was making our situation even worse.
 We took many breaks in between and reached our home at around 6.30 PM.